Immaculate Heart of Mary Church (Cleveland): Return to Union

-Original Church
+Original church and bell

 Church bells are customarily named in honor of saints and ceremonially blessed.
-The original wooden church's bell, named Franciszek, was cast in 1894 in St. Louis. and hung in the belfry of the single bell tower.
+The original wooden church's church bell, named Franciszek, was cast in 1894 in St. Louis. and hung in the belfry of the single bell tower.

 The original church was dedicated on August 18, 1894.

 The original church, until its demolition in 1924, served as a school and meeting hall.

-Present Church
+Second church

-The present church design is attributed to a well known Polish architect, although without formal credentials, from Minnesota, Anthony F. Wasielewski, and originally had a capacity to seat 1250 people.
+The church design is attributed to a well known Polish architect, without formal credentials, from Minnesota, Anthony F. Wasielewski, and originally had a capacity to seat 1250 people.
 Construction began in 1913 with labor and materials furnished by the parish and supervision by Wasielewski.
 Wasielewski used blueprints copied from a church he constructed, Holy Family church in Tulsa, Oklahoma.

 The present church was dedicated by Bishop John Patrick Farrelly on July 27, 1916-07-27.

 Three bells were hung in two cupola crowned bell towers.
 The east tower housed Zygmunt, the largest of the three bells.
 The west tower housed Jozef and Franciszek, the bell from the original church.
 Both new bells, named Zygmunt and Jozef, were cast in 1920 in Troy, New York and Zygmunt is estimated to weigh about a ton.

 After high winds damaged the west bell tower's cupola, in September 2010, the structural integrity of the cupolas was evaluated and found to be weakened.

 On December 17, 2012, both bell tower cupolas where dismantled; the bell, Zygmunt, from the eastern tower, and both bells, Franciszek and Jozef, from the western tower, were removed.
 (Note: "This church structure is just beautiful and I fell in love with it; the detail is amazing and it should be preserved," said preservationist Kathleen Frost.
 The parish historian, Glenn Sobola, said the bells will be kept and hopefully returned to the towers after restoration of the bell towers.
 Sobola recorded the bells ringing before they were taken down on October 17, 2012.)

 A recording of the actual cast metal ring of bells chiming will be played as a substitute sound.
-Unfortunately, change ringing was never recorded.